 Creates or modifies catalog-path as a directory that works as a catalog (see §8 "Package Catalog Protocol") to list the packages that are contained in each directory specified by dirs.
-Packages are discovered in dirs as subdirectories that have an "info.rkt" file.
+Packages are discovered in dirs as subdirectories that have an "info.rkt" file; if immediate? is true, then each directory is dirs is checked for an immediate "info.rkt" file before checking subdirectories.